Baga6312/TadaList/README.md

 ## Configuration

-make a `.env` file with the necessary variables
+make a `.env` file in the database folder with the necessary variables

 ```
 DB_HOST = "localhost"